nvnkmrpdy/stackservice/README.md

 In addition to the basic functionalities mentioned above, the application also

 - treats application access via multiple tabs in a browser as the same session.
-- tracks the session inactivity (client interaction with server) and resets the session after 5 min of inactivity.
+- tracks the session inactivity (client interaction with server) and resets the session after 5 minutes of inactivity.
-- Uses localStorage to track the inactivity of the session even if the application is open in many tabs.
+- uses localStorage to track the inactivity of the session even if the application is open in many tabs.
-- Runs a count down timer from 01:00 at the end of 4th minute of inactivity and let the user choose to either continue or reset the current session.
+- runs a count down timer from 01:00 at the end of 4th minute of inactivity and let the user choose to either continue or reset the current session.
 If no user action is performed and the count down timer hits 00:00, the client app automatically resets the current session.
-- invalidates the session on the server sided after 10 min of inactivity to avoid build up of unused sessions.
+- invalidates the session on the server after 10 minutes of inactivity to avoid the build up of unused sessions and their stack.

 *********************************************************************************************************